SeanSyue/BBox-Label-Tool/README.md

 ......
 ```
 The first line shows total object counts in the image.

-Each line indicates one object recorded, with class name and the coordination of top-left point and bottom-right point
+The folloing lines indicates one object recorded, with class name and the coordination of top-left point and bottom-right point
 of bounding box.

 ## Preparation: